-In a 2010 article in The Guardian, Phillip Pullman, the author of the popular “His Dark Materials” fantasy trilogy, praised the use of the present tense as a device to show contrast, such as in "Jane Eyre" and "Bleak House."
+In an article in The Guardian, Phillip Pullman, the author of the popular “His Dark Materials” fantasy trilogy, praised the use of the present tense as a device to show contrast, such as in "Jane Eyre" and "Bleak House."

 Other than that, Pullman said the present tense is a no-no. He criticized the present-tense novel for its limited range of expressiveness and monotony.
 He compared it to the handheld camera in film, with shaky shots that make him physically sick.
 He also has a problem with the lack of accountability.
 By limiting the range to the here and now, it is as if the author doesn't want to take charge of the storytelling.

 I understand his arguments.
 I made the same observations when I was reading Salter's novel.
 I wanted to know how Phillip Dean, the American expatriate at the center of the book, feels about Anne-Marie, his French lover, instead of filtering those feelings through the narrator's here-and-now POV.

 In a couple of chapters, I was bewildered as to how the narrator could describe in great detail the couple's lovemaking unless he was in bed with them at the moment of his narration.
 The problem was eventually resolved in later chapters.
 But I could have easily given up before reaching that part.
 I continued reading only because Salter wrote beautifully.

 What I don’t like about the anti-present tense movement is the underlying discriminatory attitude.
 It’s the equivalent of someone slamming the door in your face.
 While most writers will probably not be able to pull off writing in the present tense, there are, in fact, many who have succeeded in this style.
 For that reason alone, why shut the door altogether?